Orange County Semi-Truck Accident Lawyers

 - Start collecting evidence, like photos of your injuries and the accident scene.

-- Ask for the driver’s information: full name, address, contact number, and insurance details.
+- When you are able, ask for the driver’s information, including full name, address, contact number, and insurance details.
 Take photos of IDs if possible.

 - Look for any eyewitnesses to the accident.
 Ask for their contact information and permission to share their statements with the authorities.

-- Seek additional medical attention at your local healthcare clinic to check on your health situation.
+- Seek additional medical attention at your local healthcare clinic to check on your health status.

-- Call our semi-truck accident lawyers in Orange County.
-They will advise you on what to do next.
+- Consult a semi-truck accident lawyer in Orange County.
+They can explain your rights and advise you on what to do next.

 A police investigation will certainly take place, and you will be asked questions.
 Describe what you saw, but do not apologize because the police might falsely accuse you of causing the accident.
 Additionally, the at-fault party’s insurance company may contact you to perform their own investigation.
-Be cautious when speaking with them, as they might try to manipulate you into believing you were partially or solely to blame for the incident.
+Be cautious when speaking with them, as your statement may be used to undermine your claim.

 Frequently Asked Questions